viznuv/RL-based-threshold-pricing/README.md

 3.  **Run the script:**

     ```bash
-    python threshold_pricing.py
+    python dynamic_pricing.py
     ```

-    This will train the Q-learning agent and display a plot of the total reward per episode.
+    This will train the REINFORCE agent and display a plot of the total reward per episode.
+You can run the unit tests by uncommenting the `unittest.main()` lines.

 ## Key Concepts and Improvements

-*   **Threshold Pricing:**  This code demonstrates a simplified version of threshold pricing.
-Real-world applications might involve more complex demand models, competitor pricing, and dynamic pricing strategies.
+*   **Dynamic Pricing:** This code demonstrates a more complex dynamic pricing scenario, including seasonality and competitor pricing.
-*   **Q-Learning:** The core reinforcement learning algorithm.
-The agent learns a Q-function that estimates the expected cumulative reward for each state-action pair.
-*   **Exploration vs. Exploitation:** The epsilon-greedy strategy balances exploration (trying random actions) and exploitation (choosing the action believed to be best).
-*   **State Discretization:** The continuous state space (market demand) is discretized into integer values to be used as indices in the Q-table.
-This is a common technique when using Q-learning with continuous states.
-*   **Continuous vs. Episodic:** The environment is set up as continuous (no `done` signal).
-You could modify it to be episodic (e.g., ending after a certain number of steps or when a certain condition is met).
+*   **REINFORCE (Policy Gradient):**  A policy gradient method that directly optimizes the policy (represented by the neural network) by estimating the gradient of the expected cumulative reward.
+*   **Gaussian Policy:**  The policy is a Gaussian distribution, allowing for continuous actions.
+*   **Competitor Model:**  The competitor's pricing strategy adds another layer of complexity to the environment.
+*   **Seasonality:** The sinusoidal seasonality factor adds a realistic dynamic to the customer's WTP.

 *   **Possible Improvements:**
-    *   **More Realistic Demand Model:** Instead of uniform random demand, use a more sophisticated model (e.g., based on historical data, seasonality, or external factors).
+    *   **More Realistic Models:** Use more sophisticated models for customer WTP and competitor behavior (e.g., incorporating historical data, price elasticity, or different customer segments).
-    *   **Competitor Pricing:** Introduce competitor agents or a model of competitor pricing.
-    *   **Dynamic Pricing:** Explore more advanced dynamic pricing strategies beyond simple threshold pricing.
-    *   **Function Approximation:** For larger state spaces, use function approximation (e.g., neural networks) instead of a Q-table.
-This would allow for handling truly continuous states without discretization.
-Libraries like TensorFlow or PyTorch would be useful here.
-    *   **Policy Gradient Methods:** Consider alternative reinforcement learning algorithms, such as policy gradient methods (e.g., REINFORCE, A2C, PPO).
-    *    **Parameter Tuning:** Tune hyperparameters.
-    *   **Add Tests:** Add unit tests for the environment and Q-learning algorithm.
-    *   **Varying Customer WTP distribution:** The customer WTP is currently drawn from U(1,10), you can change that.
+    *   **Advanced Policy Gradient Methods:**  Experiment with more advanced policy gradient algorithms like A2C, PPO, or DDPG, which often offer better sample efficiency and stability than REINFORCE.
+    *   **Hyperparameter Tuning:**  Systematically tune hyperparameters (learning rate, discount factor, network architecture, etc.) using techniques like grid search or Bayesian optimization.
+    *   **Exploration Strategies:** Implement more sophisticated exploration strategies (e.g., entropy regularization) to encourage the agent to explore a wider range of actions.
+    *   **Recurrent Neural Networks (RNNs):** Consider using RNNs (like LSTMs) in the policy network to handle potential temporal dependencies in the state (e.g., if past competitor prices are important).
+    * **Batching** Improve training by processing episodes in batches.

-This README provides a comprehensive overview of the code, explains how to run it, and suggests potential improvements.
-It is suitable for use on GitHub to document the project.
+This comprehensive README explains the code, its functionality, how to run it, and potential improvements.
+It's suitable for a GitHub repository.
+The unit tests included provide a basic level of code verification.